 Their research informs the national medical imaging policy debate, develops new approaches for sustainably improving population health, and undertakes policy initiatives that influence how imaging professionals deliver care to their patients and how those policies impact their imaging, related downstream care, and health outcomes.
 The research activities are overseen and supervised by Richard Duszak, M.D., who is the Principal Investigator for the IMPACT program.

-Dr. Sanelli is the director of the Policy Research and IMaging Effectiveness Center (PRIME) program, which sits within the Institute of Health System Science at the Feinstein Institutes for Medical Research.
+Dr. Sanelli is the director of the NHPI Policy Research and IMaging Effectiveness (PRIME) Center, which sits within the Institute of Health System Science at the Feinstein Institutes for Medical Research.

 Investigators collaborate with decision scientists, health economists, clinicians, database managers, and research information technologists, and utilize resources across the health system to build unique datasets that incorporate the electronic medical record (EMR), imaging data, and claims data to provide real-world data to inform decisions at the point of care.